-As the Internet continues to grow and mature, so does the data.
-The US judicial system is built upon the premise that all individuals are assumed to be innocent until proven guilty in a court of law, and accused individuals have the right to receive a judgment regarding their guilt or innocence by a jury of peers.
-The Internet has followed virtually a similar example, where data is true or valid until it has been reviewed and rated by others.
-Decision makers now have access to more channels of scrutinized options which contain credible, validated information compliments of the social and virtual stratosphere.
+As the Internet continues to grow and mature, so do the data.
+The U.S. judicial system is built on the premise that all individuals are assumed to be innocent until proven guilty in a court of law, and accused individuals have the right to receive a judgment regarding their guilt or innocence by a jury of peers.
+The Internet has followed a similar example, where data are true or valid until they have has been reviewed and rated by others.
+Decision makers now have access to more channels of scrutinized options that contain credible, validated information complements of social media and the virtual world.

 In the past, research firms spent staggering amounts of time and capital to reach end users, rate products and services, and craft analyses of the findings that were meaningful to business decision makers.
 Today, search engines such as Google and Bing are advancing the search algorithms to mine data based on results criteria.

-There is a huge array of Internet sources that provide a broad range of resources to an organization that wishes to deploy a PPM solution without a partner.
-A number of these Internet sources either provide access to their resources via a subscription or act as store-fronts for their partner offerings.
-The informational content provided is often only a part of the necessary knowledge required.
+A huge array of Internet sources provide a broad range of resources to an organization that wishes to deploy a PPM solution without a partner.
+A number of these Internet sources either provide access to their resources via a subscription or act as storefronts for their partner offerings.
+The informational content provided often is only a part of the necessary knowledge required.
 Just as business decision makers have become savvier, marketplace providers have become more astute at crafting content to drive sales.
-Microsoft has created a focused portal for Project on their website.
-You can do a quick search on their website to find the central repository of information for Project Server 2010.
+Microsoft has created a focused portal for Project on its Web site.[AU: provide site?]
+You can do a quick search on the Web site to find the central repository of information for Project Server 2010.

-At the time this book was authored, key Social and Business Networks that are directly involved with PPM include LinkedIn, the Project Management Institute (PMI) Scheduling Community of Practice (formerly the College of Scheduling), and the Microsoft Project 2010 PPM Virtual Showcase.
+At the time this book was authored, key social and business networks that are directly involved with PPM include LinkedIn, the PMI Scheduling Community of Practice (formerly the College of Scheduling), and the Microsoft Project 2010 PPM Virtual Showcase.
 A new category of social collaboration software is breaking through the grid from multiple third parties.
-Virtual Events sites, including the Microsoft Worldwide Events (WWE) offer a significant amount of self-paced on-demand training.
+Virtual events sites, including the Microsoft Worldwide Events (WWE), offer a significant amount of self-paced, on-demand training.

-There are a number of professional associations that are primarily in the business of brokering knowledge, certifications, and people networking.
+A number of professional associations are primarily in the business of brokering knowledge, certifications, and people networking.
 These associations offer a multitude of complementary training, white papers, videos, and access to trial software and complementary learning products.

 Advantages to Sourcing a Qualified Partner

-There is inherent risk in not assuring that the end users’ needs remain critical for the success of implementation and adoption.
+There is inherent risk in not ensuring that meeting the end users’ needs remains critical for the success of implementation and adoption.
 Organizations have become more aware of end user needs and the critical relationship between user preparation and implementation success.
-However, the old habits of still remain: organizations assume that once the solution has been installed and the training has been delivered the organization will reach a level of competence that can remain constant.
+However, old habits still remain: Organizations assume that once the solution has been installed and the training has been delivered, they will reach a level of competence that will remain constant.

 An organization’s ROI will improve only with a prolonged effort to ensure the ongoing competence and confidence of its users in the usage of the tool.
-A 2006 report from International Data Corporation (IDC) indicates, “Training on complex systems is a never-ending cycle.
-There are always new processes, new employees, and new locations that must be brought up to speed or brought online, and no group can be left out” (Anderson 2006).
+According to a report from International Data Corporation: “Training on complex systems is a never-ending cycle.
+There are always new processes, new employees, and new locations that must be brought up to speed or brought online, and no group can be left out” (Anderson, 2006).